mutantstandard/orxporter/docs/dzuk/metadata.md

-# Metadata (Licenses)
+# Metadata

 Orxporter can embed metadata into your resulting emoji.
 This is useful if you want to put author or license information into your work for public distribution.

-You add metadata to your manifests using the orx keyword `license`, as shown below:
+You add metadata to your manifests using the [orx](orx.md) keyword `license`, as shown below:

 ```
 license svg = license/svg.xml		exif = license/exif.json
 ```

-Metadata is automatically embedded in your resulting images, but if you want to leave it out...
+Metadata is automatically embedded in your resulting images if you've put metadata in your manifest, but if you want to leave it out, use the `-l` flag.

-- Use the flag `-l` if you're using the [simple exporting method](image_easy,md).
-- Use `license = no` in your Parameters file if you're using the [advanced exporting method](image_advanced),

 Metadata embedding is only done with certain formats:

-- EXIF metadata can be embedded in PNG and AVIF files.
+- EXIF metadata can be embedded in PNG files.
 - SVG metadata can be embedded in SVG files.

 ---